 Hanien Conradie was born in 1972 in Cape Town, South Africa.
-Her undergraduate education includes degrees in both architecture and fine arts.
-In 2012-15, she entered a 3 year period of post-graduate studies at the Michaelis School of Fine Art, University of Cape Town, and graduated with distinction with a Master of Fine Art (2015).
+Her undergraduate education includes a degree in architecture and a Post Graduate diploma in Fine Arts.
+In 2013-15, she entered a 2 year period of post-graduate studies at the Michaelis School of Fine Art, University of Cape Town, and graduated with distinction with a Master of Fine Arts (2015).
 Noteworthy scholarships and awards include the National Arts Council Scholarship (2013), the Jules Kramer Music & Fine Art International Bursary(2013-14), the MacIver Scholarship (2014) and the SASA Student Sponsorship Award (2014).

 Conradie's Master of Fine Art solo exhibition, Spore, was presented at Michaelis Galleries in 2014.
 Spore was re-exhibited at WHOW Studios, the Cape Town arts educational venue of the University of South Africa, in 2015.